GTNewHorizons/FindIt/README.md

 Did you forget where you placed your EV Mixer?

-Well no problem now!
-Locate the item in NEI, however over it, and hit 'Y' (the default keybind).
-If it's within range (+/-16 blocks), it will flash an outline effect for you to locate it!
+Well, no problem now!
+Locate the item in NEI, hover over it, and hit 'Y' (the default keybind).
+If it's within range (+/-16 blocks), an outline will flash around it for you to locate it!

 Dependencies:
 [NotEnoughItems](https://github.com/GTNewHorizons/NotEnoughItems)